Shef-AIRE/aire-hugo-research-group/content/authors/riza-rizky/_index.md

 Riza is an AI Research Engineer (AIRE) at the University of Sheffield, under the lead of [Prof. Haiping Lu](https://haipinglu.github.io).

 Riza recieved his Master's degree in Artificial Intelligence from The University of Edinburgh.
-See her [LinkedIn](https://www.linkedin.com/in/zarizky/) for more information.
+See his [LinkedIn](https://www.linkedin.com/in/zarizky/) for more information.